Skip to content

 While the British Pound carries its strength, it doesn’t do you much good once you leave the Isles, and converting some to Moroccan Dirham (MAD) before departure is a wise move.
 This preparation allows for a smoother transition upon landing, letting you dive straight into the marvels of Morocco without hunting for an exchange office.

 Alternatively, ATMs are widely available for withdrawals, but keep an eye out for those pesky fees.
-Some savvy travelers recommend withdrawing large amounts less frequently to minimize these charges.
+Some savvy travellers recommend withdrawing large amounts less frequently to minimize these charges.
 Whether you choose to exchange cash or rely on ATMs, having access to the local currency will ensure you’re ready for everything from a spontaneous souk spree to a leisurely café mint tea.

 Understanding the Languages